Streamline Your Automation Architecture with Integrated HMI and PLC Technology

 For OEMs producing multiple machine variants, this can help reduce engineering hours and shorten time-to-market.

-Lower Total System Cost
+Lower Overall System Cost

 Combining multiple automation functions into a single unit often reduces: